 Information from customer orders helps to forecast demand for materials.
 Having this data helps you strategize for the months ahead.

 Below is a chart that shows the difference between MRP, MRP II, and ERP which we will get into next.

 What is the difference between MRP and ERP?

 ERP is different from MRP and MRP II because it offers:

 - Real-time visibility, insights, and collaboration

-- Automation of manual processes across the business
+- Automation of manual processes across the organization

-- Multiple modules to manage critical functions of an organization
+- Modules that manage critical functions of an organization

 - Integration across functions, departments, and data